Boojith/FinzlyLoan/README.md

 # Run:
-Run application as Spring Boot Applicaiton.
+Run application as Spring Boot Application.
-Applicaiton will be up and running in http://localhost:8080/
+Application will be up and running in http://localhost:8080/

 # Logging
 Slf4j Logging has been  implemented.Find logs in console.